XK0-006 System Management Practice Question

 Use renice with root privileges via sudo

 Only root can increase priority (lower nice value) of another user's process.
 The administrator must use sudo or become root to run renice.
-Option A is incorrect because nice command starts a new process.
-Option C is correct: run renice with sudo.
-Option D is incorrect because renice -n +10 would lower priority (increase nice).
+Option A is incorrect because renice -n +10 would increase the nice value (reduce priority), not decrease it.
+Option B is incorrect because the nice command starts a new process with a specified nice value; it cannot change the priority of an existing process.
+Option D is incorrect because stopping and restarting the process would change its PID and is unnecessary; the correct approach is to use renice with sudo.

 Answer analysis